p0186797/3u-ps1/README.md

 ************2222
 ```
 ---
 Create a file called **change.py** and upload it to this repository.
-In that file, write a program that asks the user for 5 inputs: pennies, nickles, dimes, quarters and loonies and outputs the total value of money in dollars.
+In that file, write a program that asks the user for 5 inputs: pennies, nickles, dimes, quarters and loonies and outputs the total value of money in dollars rounded to 2 decimal places.
+Include the dollar sign.

 **Sample Input 1**
  ```